-Microfiber care is a big deal and a lot of people don’t do it correctly.
-You can definitely reuse all of your towels.
+Microfiber care is a big deal; many people don’t do it correctly.
+You can reuse 99% of your towels.
 The only towels we don’t recommend reusing are towels that you level a ceramic coating with.
-The ceramic coating will usually dry and crystallize on the towel and you don’t want to use that again.
-Just toss those when done.
+The ceramic coating will usually dry and crystallize on the towel; you don’t want to use that again.
+Just toss those when done, or use them for non-soft surfaces.
 Everything else can be reused.
-Eventually the nice towels will become ratty and they can be relegated to dirty jobs.
+Eventually, the nice towels will become ratty and can be relegated to dirty jobs.

 When washing, there are a few things you need to pay attention to:

-1. Only wash your microfiber towels with other microfiber.
+1. Only wash your microfiber towels with another microfiber.
 Never add these to a load of clothes or any other textiles.
-The microfibers will grab all the lint from cotton and become clogged up and never work right again.
+The microfibers will grab all the lint from cotton and become clogged up, and never work right again.

 3. DON’T use any softeners in the wash or dryer!
 It will ruin your towels.

-For drying, the main thing to stay away from is heat and dryer sheets.
-Microfiber is made mostly of Polyester and some Polyamide which in the most basic sense this is just plastic, and it will melt or lose functionality if heated to 140F or more.
+Heat and dryer sheets are the main things to stay away from when drying.
+Microfiber is made mainly of polyester and some polyamide, which, in the most basic sense, is just plastic, and it will melt or lose functionality if heated to 140F or more.
 Only use LOW HEAT or NO HEAT when drying your towels.
-I also like to wash and dry my Non-Paint towels first just in case there is any left over lint or soap residue from the last load of clothes or such that wen through.
-A dedicated washer and dryer is ideal, but that’s not feasible for most people.
+We also like to wash and dry our Non-Paint towels first in case any leftover lint or soap residue from the last load of clothes went through.
+A dedicated washer and dryer are ideal, but that’s not feasible for most people.

 Storage for your towels is important as well.
-Because microfiber grabs and holds onto particles and debris, it's very important to try and keep them isolated from the rest of your garage or work space.
-If you have a nice cabinet to keep them in this is a great way to keep them from collecting dust and contaminates.
-A lot of people like to use sealed plastic containers like something from Rubbermaid or the like.
+Because microfiber grabs and holds onto particles and debris, it's very important to try and keep them isolated from the rest of your garage or workspace.
+If you have a nice cabinet to keep them in, this is a great way to keep them from collecting dust and contaminants.
+Many people like to use sealed plastic containers like something from Rubbermaid.